 Things can get trickier when borrowers pay their rent in cash or don’t truly rent at all.

-Prospective buyers who pay rent in cash may need to provide a 12-month banking history showing those withdrawals.
+Prospective buyers who pay rent in cash may need to provide a 24-month banking history showing those withdrawals.
 Paying rent with a mix of cash and checks can require documenting both the withdrawals and the canceled checks.

 Veterans who live with a family member or friend rent-free may need to provide a written letter of explanation to that effect.
 But lenders will be especially concerned about payment shock in a rent-free scenario.
-If you haven’t been paying rent for the last 12 months, lenders will take a closer look at your savings and assets -- they want to know what you’ve been doing with the money you didn’t have to spend on rent.
+If you haven’t been paying rent for the last two years, lenders will take a closer look at your savings and assets -- they want to know what you’ve been doing with the money you didn’t have to spend on rent.

 If you’ve saved a nice nest egg or used that money to pay down debt, these can be positives for your loan file.
 Borrowers who’ve been living rent-free but don’t have a lot of assets may have trouble.
 Providing a budgeting letter and a letter of explanation about your housing situation may help ease lender concerns.